 Each laser heals you for 3% max HP per enemy hit.

-In LoD RF build you will typically have about 3-4 APS thanks to Pain Enhancer and each of your lasers will hit about 10 enemies, resulting in more than 200% max HP restored per second.
+With LoD Rapid Fire, you will typically have about 3-4 APS thanks to Pain Enhancer and each of your lasers will hit about 10 enemies, resulting in more than 200% max HP restored per second.

 Reach the necessary Cooldown Reduction for permanent Vengeance (37% with a perfect Dawn).